Glabtan/SCT_DS_1Business.retailsales-/README.md

 # Retail Sales Performance Dataset

 Welcome to my retail sales performance dataset repository!
-This collection of data is packed with insights into sales trends, product performance, and profitability metrics—everything you need to dive into retail analytics.
+This collection of two datasets are packed with insights into sales trends, product performance, and profitability metrics—everything you need to dive into retail analytics.

 ## Dataset Overview

 This dataset is organized into three sheets:

-1. **business.retailsales**: The heart of the dataset, containing detailed sales data.
+1. **business.retailsales1&2**: The heart of the dataset, containing detailed sales data.
 2. **Analysis&KPI**: A snapshot of the big picture with key performance indicators (KPIs).
 3. **Dashboard**: Visual summaries to make the data come alive (still a work in progress).